Yashvigor/Yashvigor/README.md

 ⭐ **Believeing in**:
 "First, solve the problem.
 Then, write the code."
-"Errors are part of life!
+"Errors are part of life!"